AIRES: A system for air shower simulations: The environment of an air shower

 \subsection{Atmosphere}

 The Earth's atmosphere is the medium where the particles of the shower propagate and their evolution depends strongly on its characteristics.
 The simulations must therefore be based on realistic models of the relevant atmospheric quantities.
 The atmosphere has been extensively measured and studied during the last decades.
 As a result, a variety of models and parameterizations of measured data have been published.
 Among them, the so-called {\em US standard atmosphere \/} \cite{usatm76} is a widely used model based on experimental data\footnote{The US standard atmosphere is sometimes referred as the US extension of the ICAO (International Civil Aviation Organization) standard atmosphere.}.
-We have selected it as a convenient model to use in AIRES which gives an acceptably realistic approximation of the average atmosphere.
+We have selected it as a convenient default model to use in AIRES which gives an acceptably realistic approximation of the average atmosphere.

+Besides the default model, AIRES accepts other atmospheric models, including the possibility of adding user-defined custom models, as explained with more detail in section ....

 An evident characteristic of the atmospheric medium is that of being inhomogeneous.
 Its density, for instance, diminishes six orders of magnitude when the altitude above sea level passes from zero to 100 km, and another additional six orders for the range 100 km to 300 km \cite{usatmCRC}.
 This fact is taken into account in the model we have selected, where most of the relevant observables are regarded as functions of the altitude above sea level, or vertical altitude, $h$: The atmosphere is thus a spherically symmetric ``layer'' a few hundreds kilometers thick, whose internal radius is the Earth's radius (6370 km).